Full time BSc (Hons) Biology with optional placement and the possibility of proceeding to complete an MBiolSci depending on academic performance.

 Provided the subject requirements are met you can substitute a combination of alternative qualifications recognised by the University for one of the A level grades.

-RQF Pearson BTEC Level 3 National Extended Diploma (Science Related Subject) / OCR Cambridge Technical Level 3 Extended Diploma (Science Related Subject) (2016 Suite)
+RQF Pearson BTEC Level 3 National Extended Diploma / OCR Cambridge Technical Level 3 Extended Diploma

-Award profile of DMM - all units acceptable
+Award profile of DMM

-104 UCAS Tariff ponts to include a minimum of five subjects (four of which must be at higher level) to include Grade H4 from one of the following subjects, Chemistry, Biology, Physics, Maths, Home Economics, PE, Geography.
-Chemistry or Biology is preferred.
-English is required at minimum of Higher Level H6 or Ordinary Level O4.
+104 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.

 The Scottish Highers requirement for this course is grades CCCCC to include one subject from Chemistry, Biology, Physics, Maths, Home Economics, PE, Geography.
 Chemistry or Biology is preferred.

 The Scottish Advanced Highers requirement for this course is grades CDD to include one subject from Chemistry, Biology, Physics, Maths, Home Economics, PE, Geography.
-Chemistry or Biology is preferred.
+Chemistry or Biology is preferred

 Overall International Baccalaureate profile minimum 24 points to include 12 points at higher level including 5 points at higher level in one of the following subjects: